 - Foundation Course Waiver Policy: If you have been accepted with the condition that you must complete additional foundation courses that you feel you already completed prior to enrolling at UHCL, you may request a waiver by submitting a CPS Change Form and copy of your syllabus to the Advising Office.
 The waiver request will be forwarded to a faculty committee to evaluate equivalency.

-Undergraduate students who have received their CSE program acceptance letter should make an appointment to meet with an CSE academic advisor to review their Degree Progress Report and draft their Candidate Plan of Study.
+Undergraduate students who have received their College of Science and Engineering program acceptance letter should make an appointment to meet with an College of Science and Engineering academic advisor to review their Degree Progress Report and draft their Candidate Plan of Study.
 This will verify all transfer course work and all UHCL course work required for the degree.
 A faculty advisor will be assigned and the follow-up meeting with the faculty advisor will assure that the degree plan is accurate and that academic, research and career goals will be defined.

-Graduate students who have received their CSE program acceptance letter will be contacted via campus e-mail approximately 6 weeks after the start of their first semester.
+Graduate students who have received their College of Science and Engineering program acceptance letter will be contacted via campus e-mail approximately 6 weeks after the start of their first semester.
 This e-mail will be their notification that it is time to meet with their assigned faculty advisor to draft their CPS.
 This will be the time to discuss academic, research and career goals with the faculty advisor.

 Once the Candidate Plan of Study (CPS) has been finalized with the faculty advisor, any subsequent changes must be approved by the faculty advisor.

 The undergraduate Candidate Plan of Study change form documents faculty approval of changes to your CPS and is available in Advising Office B3611 and faculty suites.